gitops-jml/gitops-with-rhacm/README.md

 ![Image](./images/tree.jpg)

   - rhacm-def folder contains the descriptions of the various RHACM CRD
-  - apps folder contains everything needed to deploy applications (deployables)
+  - deployables folder contains everything needed to deploy applications

 Pre-req to play with this workshop
 ----------------------------------